atrisovic/weather-panel.github.io/tutorial-content/content/weather-and-climate-data.md

-# Introduction to Weather and Climate Data
+# Introduction to weather and climate data

 ```{admonition} Key objectives and decision points
 :class: note